-- Counseling is the process by which a counselor helps an individual understand and solve problems to help him or her cope with mental or emotional stressors and make decisions around those stressors.
-Counselors work with the patient to determine the best way for the counseling sessions to provide preferred outcomes.
-Counseling can result in recommending Therapy as a next step.
+Many people confuse counseling with therapy, however, there are big differences between the two.
+Counseling is the process by which a counselor helps an individual understand and solve problems to help him or her cope with mental or emotional stressors and make decisions around those stressors.
+Counselors work with the patient to determine the best way for the counseling sessions to provide preferred outcomes, and a counselor can recommend therapy as a next step if needed.

 Any person who plans to petition the court for relinquishment of his/her child must obtain counseling about the relinquishment from a licensed child placement agency or a county department of social/human services.
 A court may refer a petitioner to a licensed child placement agency for counseling.

-- Discussion as to whether the birth parent9s) have been pressured or coerced to relinquish the child.
+2. Discussion as to whether the birth parent9s) have been pressured or coerced to relinquish the child.

-- Discussion of lifelong loss and grief issues that include, but are not limited to, helping the birth parent(s) identify and understand the present emotional impact of the relinquishment decision, and gaining an understanding of possible future grief-related emotions and behaviors.
+6. Discussion of lifelong loss and grief issues that include, but are not limited to, helping the birth parent(s) identify and understand the present emotional impact of the relinquishment decisions, and gaining an understanding of possible future grief-related emotions and behaviors.

-- Discussion of the birth parent(s) and birth family's social developmental history, including the gathering of information regarding previous losses and life stability.
+8. Discussion of the birth parent(s) and birth family's social development history, including the gathering of information regarding previous losses and life stability.